 We award grants through five distinct programmes.
 Grants range from a few hundred pounds to £25,000 per year for up to two years.

-Youth projects - Communities for Youth
+Communities for Youth

 Improve young people’s lives by increasing their skills, raising their aspirations and breaking down their barriers to employment.